Collective excitations in three-band superconductors: Stationary regime

-The solutions of Eq.(\ref{1.2b}) are illustrated in Fig.\ref{Fig2} for the case of strongly asymmetrical bands $T_{c1,c2}\ll T_{c3}$.
-As in two-band system, the effect of interband coupling $\epsilon_{ik}\neq 0$, even if the coupling is weak $|\epsilon_{ik}|\ll |a_{1}(0)|$, is non-perturbative for the smaller OP $\Psi_{1,2}$ - the applying of the weak interband coupling washes out the smaller OP up to new critical temperature $T_{c}\gg T_{c1,c2}$.
-At the same time, the effect on the largest parameter $\Psi_{3}$ is not so significant - applying of the interband coupling slightly increases the critical temperature $T_{c}\gtrsim T_{c3}$ only.
+The solutions of equation~(\ref{1.2b}) are illustrated in figure~\ref{Fig2} for the case of strongly asymmetrical bands $T_{c1,c2}\ll T_{c3}$.
+As in the two-band system, the effect of interband coupling $\epsilon_{ik}\neq 0$, even if the coupling is weak $|\epsilon_{ik}|\ll |a_{1}(0)|$, is non-perturbative for the smaller OP $\Psi_{1,2}$ --- the application of the weak interband coupling washes out the smaller OP up to a new critical temperature $T_{c}\gg T_{c1,c2}$.
+At the same time, the effect on the largest parameter $\Psi_{3}$ is not so significant --- the application of the interband coupling slightly increases the critical temperature $T_{c}\gtrsim T_{c3}$ only.

-Let us consider a superconductor in the weak magnetic field $\mathbf{A}(\mathbf{r})$ (i.e. $|\Psi|=\mathrm{const}$).
+Let us consider a superconductor in the weak magnetic field $\mathbf{A}(\mathbf{r})$ (i.e., $|\Psi|=\mathrm{const}$).
 Then, the free energy functional (\ref{1.1}) can be reduced to the form:

 Corresponding Lagrange equation

 gives the supercurrent:

 that can be rewritten in the following form: